San Jose State University :: Faculty & Staff Web Pages: Marcos Pizarro's Home Page

 Bio

-Marcos Pizarro began teaching at San José State University in 1999.
-He received his B.A. from Stanford University and his Ph.D. from UCLA's Graduate School of Education.
-Pizarro works with Chicana/o students at various stages in their schooling and tries to understand how interventions can help these students develop strategies that might aid them in their efforts to succeed in school and create social justice in their communities.
+Marcos Pizarro began teaching in Chicana and Chicano Studies [CCS] at San José State University in 1999.
+He received his B.A. in Urban Studies from Stanford University and his Ph.D. from UCLA's Graduate School of Education.
+A former school teacher, Pizarro works with Chicanx and Latinx students at various stages in their schooling to develop collaborative interventions that include strategies to aid them in their efforts to succeed in school and to create social and racial justice in their communities.
+His work to help develop the Chicanx/Latinx Student Success Center at SJSU has led to a tranformative model for Chicanx/Latinx student engagement that has enhanced Latinx student sense of belonging and academic success.

-In 2005, he published a book on his research with Chicana/o youth in East Los Angeles and the Yakima Valley of Washington State.
-The book, "Chicanas and Chicanos in School," explores the relationship between the identities of Chicana/o students and their academic performance with a focus on lessons that will aid those interested in enhancing the educational performance of these youth (see below for a link to the book).
-Currently, he coordinates MAESTR@S, a Movement for Raza Liberation through Educación, a social justice organization developing and implementing a transformative education model with raza communities.
-A complete CV is available under the "My CV" link above.
+In 2005, he published a book on his research with Chicanx youth in East Los Angeles and the Yakima Valley of Washington State.
+The book, "Chicanas and Chicanos in School," explores the relationship between the identities of Chicanx students and their academic performance with a focus on lessons that will aid those interested in enhancing the educational performance of these youth (see below for a link to the book).
+Currently, he coordinates MAESTRXS, a social justice organization developing and implementing a transformative education model with Latinx communities.
+He also works with schools on the development and implementation of Latinx Studies curricula to enhance Latinx student engagement, based on a year-long project that involved co-developing and teaching a UC-certified Latinx Literature course in a local high school.
+Pizarro is the co-coordinator of the Institute for Teachers of Color Committed to Racial Justice (ITOC), a project that provides an annual training for teachers invested in transformative practice for racial justice.
+This project has led to a series of publications that highlight the challenges and revolutionary contributions of teachers of Color in US schools (see "Publications & Presentations" link at the top of this page).